earthly/website/blog/_posts/2023-01-09-k8s-cluster-security.md

     Learn how to secure your Kubernetes cluster by applying security contexts to pods and containers.
 This article explains the concept of security contexts, their implementation in Kubernetes, and provides a step-by-step guide on how to apply them to enhance the overall security of your cluster.
 last_modified_at: 2023-07-19
 ---
-**This article teaches you Kubernetes security contexts.
-Sleep better knowing Earthly helps secure your Kubernetes deployments with best practices.
-[Explore now](/).**
+**This article examines the importance of Kubernetes security contexts.
+Earthly ensures your Kubernetes deployments adhere to security best practices.
+[Check it out](/).**

 <div class="wide">
 ![K8s Security Context]({{site.images}}{{page.slug}}/FB9gnth.png)\